jbmitch/transit-gateway/about.md

 You can use the command-line interface (CLI), API, or the IBM Cloud console to create and manage your transit gateway.

-For the Beta, only the IBM Cloud console is currently supported for managing your transit gateway.
+For the Beta, both the IBM Cloud console and the CLI are supported for managing your transit gateways.
 {: note}